brandonAdame/Team-3-Twitter-Bot/Tutorial/Tutorial.md

 ```
 User: !help

-Bot: NOTE: This Twitter bot is not finished and may be unstable.
-Follow @csci3030team3 to be notifyed when it is ready.
+Bot: '!info'
-Bot: See a list of the events you are signed up for by sending '!info'
+     See a list of the events you are signed up for.
+'!unsub [eventID]'
+     Unsubscribe from an event.
+'!unsubAll'
-Bot: Unsubscribe from an event by sending '!unsub [eventID]' or unsubscribe from all events by sending '!unsubAll'
+     Unsubscribe from all events
+'!time'
+     All times are in GTM London (5 hours before EST New York) See the server time by sending .
-Bot: Add a new event by sending '!add [eventType] [parameters1] [parameters2]...'
+'!add [eventType] [parameters1] [parameters2]...'
+     Add a new event.

 Bot: Types of events:
+     LOCAL WEATHER:
-Bot: LOCAL WEATHER: Sends the local weather at the time you want (defalt 8AM).  '!add localWeather [zipCode] [time to send weather, formatted HH:MM:SS (24 hour time).  optional]'
+          '!add localWeather [zipCode] [time to send weather, formatted HH:MM:SS (24 hour time).  optional]'
+          Sends the local weather at the time you want (defalt 8AM).
+     DAILY QUOTE:
+          '!add dailyQuote'
-Bot: DAILY QUOTE*: Sends a daily quote every morning at 7AM.  '!add dailyQuote'
+          Sends a daily quote every morning at 7AM.
+     DAILY STOCK*:
+          '!add dailyStocks [stock symbol]'
-Bot: DAILY STOCK: Send the value of a stock everyday after the stock market cloeses (5:30PM).  '!add dailyStocks [stock symbol]'
+          Send the value of a stock everyday after the stock market cloeses (5:30PM).
+     WORD OF THE DAY:
+          '!add word'
-Bot: WORD OF THE DAY: Sends a daily word every morning at 9AM.  '!add word'
+          Sends a daily word every morning at 9AM.
+     REMIND ME:
+          '!add remindMe' [data, formatted YYYY MM DD] [time, formatted HH:MM:SS] [message]
+     Send you a reminder on the date and time you pick.
 ```

 !add [eventType]